 I am a third year graduate student in the College of Information and Computer Sciences, UMass Amherst.
 I work with Prof. Hong Yu on safe and interpretable machine learning in healthcare.
 I’m also interested in general natural language processing applications and speech/conversational AI.

-My current project with Prof. Hong is on reliable and interpretable prediction of critical patient events like mortality, bleeding, and heart failure, using electronic health records.
-Our most recent submission from this work was in the BOOM workshop at IJCAI-ECAI 2018.
+My current project with Prof. Yu is on reliable and interpretable prediction of critical patient events like mortality, re-admission, bleeding, and heart failure, using electronic health records.
+Our latest work in this project will be published in the Journal of Medical Internet Research (JMIR) in 2020.

 B.Tech in Computer Science and Engineering, 2014

 Indian Institute of Technology Madras

 Our work at Amazon was featured on VentureBeat 😄

 I presented a poster about our semantic parsing work at Amazon Research Day in Boston in Nov 2019.

 I was awarded the Sudha and Rajesh Jha scholarship for 2019 at UMass Amherst.